redooor/redminportal/UPGRADE.md

 Version 0.2.0 is generally **NOT** backward compatible.

 Looking for RedminPortal for Laravel 4.2?
 Visit the [v0.1 Branch](https://github.com/redooor/redminportal/tree/v0.1).

-However, the migrations are generally designed to be forgiving.
-It will check for existance before creating the tables.

-Additionally, you may run this migration to upgrade the tags and images table to the new one.

-**Before you begin, ALWAYS backup your database and public\assets\img folder.**

-1. Copy the files in vendor\redooor\redminportal\database\upgrades.
-2. Paste them in [root]\database\migrations.
-3. Run `php artisan migrate` at the [root] directory.

 ## Upgrading to v0.1.5 from <= v0.1.4